-Anthropology will broaden your understanding of the human condition and the way in which this is changing around the world.
+Anthropology will broaden your understanding of the human condition and how this is changing around the world.
 What are the patterns by which people organise their lives?
 How do ideas of difference and sameness come about?
-How does the movement of people through a globalised world impact on the meaning and experience of culture and our sense of belonging and heritage?
+How does the movement of people through a globalised world impact the meaning and experience of culture and our sense of belonging and heritage?

-Life as an anthropologist means that you visit many other parts of the world, ask major questions about human variation and human difference, and study some of the pressing issues for different societies such as changing economic and political arrangements of power, sustainable living alternatives, the tensions around community inclusion and exclusion and the contributions of local revivalisms, resurgences and resistance to our changing worlds.
+Anthropologists ask questions about human variation and human differences.
+They study issues that affect different societies, such as changing economic and political arrangements of power, sustainable living alternatives, the tensions around community inclusion and exclusion, and the contributions of local revivalisms, resurgences and resistance to our changing worlds.

-Anthropology gives you the academic tools to create meaningful connections with a wide diversity of peoples.
-You will learn to engage with cultural groups ethically and to explain social life through systematic questioning and critical analysis.
+Anthropology gives you the academic tools to create meaningful connections with a wide diversity of people.
+You will learn to engage with cultural groups ethically and explain social life through systematic questioning and critical analysis.

-A degree focussed in Social Anthropology provides the sort of broad-based training that can lead to a wide range of careers.
-Students acquire a high level of expertise in skills which employers report are much sought after in the employment market.
-These include problem solving, analysis of information, research and writing skills, emotional and ethical intelligence, independent thinking, project management and expertise in audiovisual presentations.
+A Social Anthropology degree provides broad- based training that can lead to a wide range of careers.
+Students acquire a high level of expertise in sought-after skills.
+These include problem-solving, analysis of information, research and writing skills, emotional and ethical intelligence, independent thinking, project management, and expertise in audio- visual presentations.

-There are also opportunities for pursuing careers specifically in Anthropology and these opportunities, such as working in universities, museums, consultancy, applied research, require further postgraduate training after finishing the Bachelor of Arts.
+There are also opportunities for pursuing careers specifically in Anthropology, such as working in universities, museums, consultancy, applied research, which require further postgraduate training after finishing the BA.

 Our programme offers a relaxed intellectual exchange with staff dedicated to good learning outcomes for students.
 All of our staff are active researchers and award-winning teachers who incorporate their research findings into their teaching.